 2. Hair Scrubs Promote Volume

 Hair scrubs, also known as exfoliating shampoos, are also adept at removing buildup from styling products, hard water, etc. So why is this important?
 That buildup can leave you with greasy hair and an oily scalp.
 If you’ve ever washed your hair with a regular shampoo, only to find it still oily-looking, that’s buildup!
 And if you have fine or thinning hair, the buildup is even more noticeable.
-A good exfoliating shampoo removes that buildup for hair that’s soft, shiny, and voluminous.
+A good exfoliating shampoo removes that buildup for hair that’s soft, shiny, and full.

 3. Hair Scrubs Soothe Itchiness